SimonShiki/philia/README.md

 ---

-Philia is a plug-and-play QQ robot framework that encapsulates the OneBot V11 HTTP API and provides a simple and easy-to-use API in TypeScript form.
+Philia is a plug-and-play QQ robot framework that based the OneBot V11 Standard to encapsulates a simple and easy-to-use API in TypeScript.
 With Philia, you can enjoy:

 1. Ready-to-use experience, install the package or directly edit the source code of this repo to quickly build your own QQ robot.